 Hit the “safe mode” option.

 How to Ensure that You’re in Safe Mode?

 If you can see the “Safe mode” label at the bottom left of your device’s display, then you’re in the safe mode.

 How to Troubleshoot in Safe Mode?

-I hope that the information in this post is useful to you.
-If you find the information in this post useful, share this post with your friends.
+I hope that this post is useful to you.
+Like this post?
+Please share it with your friends.

 How to Boot Android in Safe Mode